skywatch-bsky/skywatch-tail/README.md

 ## Safety Features

 ### Blob Hydration
 By default, `HYDRATE_BLOBS` is `false`.
-This prevents accidental download of potentially harmful content (CSAM, graphic violence, etc.) while still capturing cryptographic and perceptual hashes for ML training.
+This prevents accidental download of potentially harmful / and or unlawful content (CSAM, graphic violence, etc.) while still capturing cryptographic and perceptual hashes.

 Only enable blob download if:
 1. You understand the legal and safety implications